This is the easiest way to set up reliable emailing from your website

 In this article, I’ll show you an easy way to set up any Gmail or Microsoft account on your website, enabling it to send email reliably with minimal hassle.

-The most secure way to set up your site to use Gmail or Microsoft to send email involves creating and configuring an app in your Google account and entering the resulting Client ID and Client Secret code in your SMTP plugin.
-The account may need to be a Google Workspace account (but I haven’t verified this).
+The more secure (but much more complicated) way to set up your site to use Gmail to send email involves creating and configuring an app in your Google account and entering the resulting Client ID and Client Secret code in your SMTP plugin.
+This works with a free Gmail account.

 An easier way to get a Gmail account to work with your site is to utilize the Gmail SMTP server, generate an app password, and enter that into your SMTP plugin.
 This method is limited to sending 2000 messages per day.
 But for smaller clients, this is a great solution.